The truth is, pipelines are not just an environmental issue. The pipelines intersect with many other issues facing society.

 A study found that women are more likely to be impacted by environmental pollution, like that resulting from pipeline infrastructure, than men.
 Globally, climate change also has disproportionate impacts on women, as well as communities of color.
 The communities in Hampton Roads that will be impacted by the ACP already have to endure the effects of flooding due to climate change-induced sea level rise.
 An analysis found that the ACP and MVP will contribute to climate change by producing annual emissions equivalent to 45 coal-powered plants.

 Finally, the ACP and MVP demonstrate the erosion of our democracy via corporate influence over our government officials and agencies.
 The long-known and well-documented influence Dominion has over Virginia politics is a prime example.
 Virginia Governor Ralph Northam, who campaigned on a platform of racial, healthcare, and environmental justice, has willfully ignored the injustice involving the MVP and ACP presumably under the influence of the hundreds of thousands of dollars in donations from Dominion and EQT.
 The Governor has even ignored an official letter from his own Advisory Council on Environmental Justice that found racism to be involved in the routing of the pipelines and called for a stay on the projects.
+Further, Governor Northam decided to terminate the terms of two members of the Air Pollution Control Board, which is charged with approving or denying the ACP compressor station’s air permit.
+He did so after the Board pushed back against approving the permit and before the Board could make a final ruling on the permit.
+The Governor claimed that the Board members’ terms were up and he had simply found replacements, but this is negated by the fact that it is common practice to allow Board members to serve beyond their term limits (as described in this article); and the fact that it had been years since one of the selected replacements for the terminated Board members had submitted an application for consideration.
+Northam’s decision is a blatant participation in corruption and interference of the regulatory process in order to push Dominion’s interests; an open support of the environmental racism involved with the ACP; and a danger to both our environmental safety, which is supposed to be guarded by citizen boards like the Air Board, and our democracy in Virginia.

 The oil and gas industry’s influence over government agencies, like the Federal Energy Regulatory Commission (FERC) and the Virginia Department of Environmental Quality (DEQ), is also well-known.
 This results in FERC unjustifiably issuing certificates of public necessity, which allows for the use of eminent domain, or forceful seizure of private property; and it results in our state DEQ failing to protect the communities who will be impacted by industry projects.